-The mosses of the Solway Coast are low lying raised mires with a raised peat 'dome'.
+The Mosses of the Solway Coast are low lying raised mires with a raised peat 'dome'.
 Now rare, these habitats have been designated as Sites of Special Scientific Interest (SSSI) and Special Areas of Conservation (SAC), with parts of the SAC also designated as a National Nature Reserve (NNR).

-These are visually dynamic landscapes, with considerable seasonal change in colour, and are strongly affected the state of the light and the weather.
+These are visually dynamic landscapes, with considerable seasonal change in colour, and are strongly affected by the state of the light and the weather.
 There are long views across to the seascape of the Solway Firth and the fells of the Lake District.
 Though modified by past peat extraction, the landscape has a feeling of naturalness, remoteness and tranquillity, further amplified by a relative absence of human-made structures and visual intrusion.

-The Mosses landscape comprises flat or slightly undulating hummock-hollow mosaics, including water pools, marsh, moss, reeds and fringing wet woodland; usually stands of birch heather and purple moor grass grow in the slightly drier areas.
-The characteristic Moss habitat is that of deep peat, over 10 metres in some places, with assemblages of sphagnums, cotton grasses and carnivorous plants, including the uncommon great sundew.
-These sites also support rare species such as large heath butterfly.
-Bird species of the mosses include skylark, snipe, marsh tit and willow tit.
+The Moss landscape comprises flat or slightly undulating hummock-hollow usually stands of birch heather and purple moor grass grow in the slightly drier areas.
+The characteristic Moss habitat is that of deep peat, over 10 metres in plants, including the uncommon great sundew.
+These sites also support rare snipe, marsh tit and willow tit.